Thomvis/BrightFutures/README.md

 BrightFutures 2.0 is now available!
 It removes the direct dependency on `NSError` and takes a Swiftier approach.
 The tests (97% coverage) and documentation (100% coverage) have been improved as well.
 Please check the [Migration guide](Documentation/Migration_2.0.md) for help on how to migrate your project to BrightFutures 2.0.

+A Swift 2.0 compatible version is in the works.
+Check out the [swift-2.0](https://github.com/Thomvis/BrightFutures/tree/swift-2.0) branch.

-## Requirements
+## Releases

+Latest releases:
+- 2.0.0
     - Built for Swift 1.2
     - Runs on iOS 8 / OS X 10.10 and above

 ## Installation
 ### [CocoaPods](http://cocoapods.org/)